sbboard/graphQLfinal/README.md

 }
 ```
 Mutation uses an id to find and delete a specific move.
 Returns the name of the move and the name of the person who used the move.
+Your specific ID wont match the one in this example.
+You'll have to run a query to get the ID before deleting.